Engineered Glass Products: Corporate management

 In 1995, general manager Mike Hobbs engineered a management buyout of EGP, then known as Marsco Manufacturing.
 Hobbs oversaw the development of Thermique heated glass and the creation of Thermique Technologies as a separate entity.
 Hobbs is CEO of both EGP and Thermique Technologies.
 Fred Fowler is a president of EGP and Marsco Glass Products.

 Products

-Marsco Glass Products is the world’s leading manufacturer of coated glass for self-cleaning ovens.
 Designed for safety and energy savings, the company’s Heat Barrier coating is applied to one side of the glass in the HBI product line and both sides of the glass in the HBII product line.